Once your student completes the admission and registration process, the next step includes paying tuition and fees.

 - The Academic Calendar provides information about payment deadlines.

 - With few exceptions, we drop students from classes who fail to pay their tuition by the due date.

-- We may apply a drop fee if your student is dropped from a class for non-payment.
+- We may charge a drop fee if your student is dropped from a class for non-payment.

-- Visit the Tuition and Fees website for detailed information about deadlines and payment options.
+- Visit the Tuition and Fees website for detailed information about deadlines, the types of fees the college charges, tuition rates, and payment options.